evihuijben/ood_detection_mri/readme.md

 # Repository OOD detection
-This repository provides the code and resources to recreate the dataset and reproduce the results from the paper: Huijben et al. (2025) "Ensembling Reconstruction-Based Autoencoders for Out-of-Distribution Detection in Brain MRI: A Metric-Driven Approach"
+This repository provides the code and resources to recreate the dataset and reproduce the results from the paper: Huijben et al. "Enhancing Reconstruction-Based Out-of-Distribution Detection in Brain MRI with Model and Metric Ensembles"

 ## Setup